Denmark Hill, Lambeth/Southwark

 In 1913 King’s College hospital relocated to what had been the workhouse of the parish of St Clement Danes and established a separate school of medicine here.
 The school acquired a house on Champion Hill as a students’ hall of residence.
 Shown in the photo above,* the Maudsley hospital opened in 1915 as a military hospital and then in 1923 as a London County Council hospital for the early treatment of acute mental illness.
 Both hospitals are now branches of King’s Health Partners.

-Marked with a pin on the map below and shown in the small photo,* the Salvation Army’s William Booth College was built in 1932 by Sir Giles Gilbert Scott.
+Marked with a big pink pin on the map below and shown in the small photo,* the Salvation Army’s William Booth College was built in 1932 by Sir Giles Gilbert Scott.
 Its monumental style is reminiscent of Scott’s Bankside power station, now Tate Modern.

 Council housing now occupies much of the hinterland but many older properties survive on the main road, including some detached houses from the early 19th century.